PanDAWMS/panda-docs/docs/source/client/phpo.rst

 model independently.
 This is typically useful when you have a target object, which can be logically or practically partitioned to sub-objects, and want to optimize their ML models in one-go.
-For example, it would be reasonable to logically decompose a puppet to several parts, such as arms, body, and legs, in some use-cases, but it would be nightmare to submit a HPO task for each part if there are so many.
+For example, it would be reasonable to logically break down a puppet to several parts, such as arms, body, and legs, in some use-cases, but it would be nightmare to submit a HPO task for each part if there are so many.
-Instead, the user would submit a single task for the puppet and let the system split workload based on the user-defined decomposition, which would significantly simplify bookkeeping from user's point of view.
+Instead, the user would submit a single task for the puppet and let the system split workload based on the user-defined breakdown instruction, which would significantly simplify bookkeeping from user's point of view.
 It is enough to prepare a single training dataset which contains files for all models, but the user needs to specify how the training dataset is partitioned by using the ``--segmentSpecFile`` option.